-I require you to write ten discussion posts on Blackboard during the course of the semester.
-(You get two weeks off.)
+I require you to write ten discussion posts on Quercus during the course of the semester.
+(You get two weeks off-Weeks 1 and 10.)
 There will be two kinds of postings, and you will do five of each during the term.
-I will announce who is going to be in each group during the first class, and on Blackboard.
+I will announce who is going to be in each group during the first class, and on Quercus.

-(1) Each week, half the class will post reactions (in the text box, NOT as an attached file) that discuss topics or questions arising from the week's readings.
+(1) Each week, half the class will post reactions (as text, NOT as an attached file) that discuss topics or questions arising from the week's readings.
 Use them to raise questions about confusing passages, criticize controversial claims, make connections across readings, highlight important themes, or to develop new ideas.
 Think of these posts as writing and thinking exercises rather than as finished products.
-I do not expect them to be polished, but I will be looking for evidence of actual thinking by you.
+I do not expect them to be polished, but I will be looking for evidence of actual thinking by you-your reactions should be at least 400 words in length.
 They will also get you in the habit of writing and provide a record of your thoughts about the readings.
 You must post your reactions by 5pm the Monday before class.
 This is a hard deadline, because the other half of the class needs a day to read your posts.
 You will not get credit for posts uploaded after the deadline.